View Categories

 Prerequisites:User Registration & Membership's premium version installed and activated.

-Now, you can choose where to redirect user based on their role.
 Role-based redirects automatically detect a user’s role upon login and redirect them to appropriate pages.
 Click on the dropdown menu for each role to select the page accordingly.

 Here are some examples of settings for redirection: